Education & Credentialing

 - Reserve fund strategies

-- Individuals are assigned to either an April 1st or October 1st cycle based on original certification date.
+- You are assigned to either an April 1st or October 1st cycle based on your original certification date.

 - Complete at least 16 hours of continuing education coursework every 2 years.

-- Submit the recertification application and meet requirements.
+- Submit the recertification application and meet all requirements.

 - Pay the CMCA service fee.